openjdk/guide/src/index.md

 > :    Technical discussions around the usage of the project artifacts.

 > `-discuss`
 > :    General discussions around the project.
-The special case `discuss(at)openjdk.java.net` is used for general discussions around the OpenJDK project.
+The special case `discuss(at)openjdk.java.net` is used for general discussions around OpenJDK.
 Discussions around new project proposals usually happens here.

 >  `-changes`
 > :    Changeset notifications from the source code repositories maintained by the project.

 > `-announce`
 > :    General project announcements.
 These lists are tightly moderated and are expected to be low traffic.
-The special case `announce(at)openjdk.java.net` is used for announcements for the OpenJDK project.
+The special case `announce(at)openjdk.java.net` is used for announcements for OpenJDK.

 > `-experts`
 > :    Expert group discussions.
 The list is restricted; only members of the expert group can subscribe.